bioinformatics-ca/MIC_2021/IntegratedAssignment.md

 The manifest file can be found in the 16s/16s_reads folder. https://view.qiime2.com
 ```

-Throughout this assignment, we will ask a few questions to keep you on track and reflect on what the outputs mean.
-For an added challenge, answer the questions posed in each module's practical using this oral microbiome dataset!

 > **Q1.
 How are the sequence qualities of this dataset?
 Are there any samples that have a low number of reads?
 Should the reads be truncated?**